kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

- [-MoveOptionsSourceOptionsToIgnore] [-MoveOptionsDestOptionsToAdd] [-TemplateMode] [-ReportUserLicenses] [-ReportUserLicensesEnabled] [-ReportUserLicensesDisabled] [-DisplayTenantsSkusAndOptions] [-DisplayTenantsSkusAndOptionsFriendlyNames] [-DisplayTenantsSkusAndOptionsLookup] [[-ExternalOptionsToAdd] <String[]>] [-UserPrincipalName] <String[]> [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-MoveOptionsSourceOptionsToIgnore] [-MoveOptionsDestOptionsToAdd] [-TemplateMode] [-ReportUserLicenses] [-ReportUserLicensesEnabled] [-ReportUserLicensesDisabled] [-DisplayTenantsSkusAndOptions] [-DisplayTenantsSkusAndOptionsFriendlyNames] [-DisplayTenantsSkusAndOptionsLookup] [[-ExternalOptionsToAdd] <String[]>] [-UserPrincipalName] <String[]> [-WhatIf] [-Confirm]
 ```

 ## DESCRIPTION
 This tool allows you license one, many or all of your Office 365 users with several methods.

-**IMPORTANT**

-**THIS SCRIPT WILL ADD/REMOVE DEPENDENCIES FOR ANY OPTION SELECTED**
+This script will ADD/REMOVE DEPENDENCIES for any option selected

-For example, if _Skype for Business Cloud PBX_ is selected to be assigned to a user(s) then _Skype for Business Online_ will also be assigned (if the person running the script doesn't select it.)
-This is because _Skype for Business Cloud PBX_ has a dependency on _Skype for Business Online_ thus it will also be assigned.
+For example, if Skype for Business Cloud PBX is selected to be assigned to a user(s) then Skype for Business Online will also be assigned (if the person running the script doesn't select it.)
+This is because Skype for Business Cloud PBX has a dependency on Skype for Business Online thus it will also be assigned.

 Conversely, when removing options.
-For example, if the person running the script selects to remove the option _Skype for Business Online_, then the option _Skype for Business Cloud PBX_ would also be unassigned from the user(s).
-Again, _Skype for Business Cloud PBX_ depends on _Skype for Business Online_ to be assigned thus the dependency would be automatically unassigned.
+For example, if the person running the script selects to remove the option Skype for Business Online , then the option Skype for Business Cloud PBX would also be unassigned from the user(s).
+Again, Skype for Business Cloud PBX depends on Skype for Business Online to be assigned thus the dependency would be automatically unassigned.

 While this is a feature and not a bug, it is important that the person running this script is aware.

-**THIS SCRIPT WILL ADD/REMOVE DEPENDENCIES FOR ANY OPTION SELECTED**

-The person running the script uses the switch(es) provided at runtime to select an action(s).
 The script will then present a GUI (Out-GridView) from which the person running the script will select.
 Depending on the switch(es), the GUI will contain Skus and/or Options - all specific to their Office 365 tenant.